sbecker11/workspace-munsell/README.md

 ## HuePage mode
 1. Viewer can click on a HuePage to view it in HuePage mode, where the HuePage replaces the view of the tree
-2. On ColorCell hover, Munsell Key value and RGB values  are displayed at the right side of the hz slider widgets
+2. When viewing just the HuePage, on ColorCell hover, Munsell Key value and RGB values  are displayed at the right side of the hz slider widgets
 3. On ColorCell click, the scene background is changed to match its RGB value